wangzhezhe/mona-vtk/README.md

 We assume there is a new account on cori system, and we need following operations to install necessary depedencies

-**config the spack env**
+**spack configuration**

-There are two ways to use the spack, the first one is to init the package.yaml file and the second one is to use the spack env.
+There are two ways to use the Spack to install the software packages, the first one is to init the package.yaml file and the second one is to use the spack env.

 For example, we use `spack arch -p` to check the current architecture.
-If the architecture is the cray, the `package.yaml` should locate at the `~/.spack/cray/`.
-And we update the `package.yaml` file as needed to install the mochi-software stacks.
-The sample `package.yaml` is located in `./config/cori/packages.yaml`.
+If the architecture is the cray, the `package.yaml` file should locate at the `~/.spack/cray/`.
+And we update the `package.yaml` file as needed for installing the mochi-software stacks.
+One sample `package.yaml` for cori system is located in `./config/cori/packages.yaml`.

-the repo of the spack used by the mochi project: https://xgitlab.cels.anl.gov/sds/sds-repo.git, and we need to add this repo into the spack system by executing `spack repo add sds-repo` at the current direactlry.
+The repo of the spack used by the mochi project: https://xgitlab.cels.anl.gov/sds/sds-repo.git, we need to add this repo into the spack system by executing `spack repo add sds-repo` at the current direactly.

-**build ParaView patch**
+**build ParaView patch version**

-The source code of ParaView patch is located at this folder: https://gitlab.kitware.com/mdorier/paraview/-/tree/dev-icet-integration, it needs the osmesa to support the rendering capability.
-We use the osmesa installed by the spack of the cori system:
+The source code of ParaView patch is located at this repo: https://gitlab.kitware.com/mdorier/paraview/-/tree/dev-icet-integration, it needs the osmesa to support the capability of in-situ rendering.
+We use the osmesa installed by the spack on the cori system:

 ```
 module load spack